-Bettina Maria Szaurer Austrian Certified Public Accountant
+Harald Schindl Austrian Certified Public Accountant

 Publication and sharing with third parties of the financial statements together with our auditor's report is only allowed if the financial statements are identical with the audited version.
 This auditor's report is only applicable to the English and complete financial statements.
-For deviating versions, the provisions of Section 281 (2) UGB apply.
+For deviating versions, the provisions of section 281 para.
+2 UGB apply.